 Here are directions for the three fastest routes.

-Zurich To Rhine Falls By Train
+Rhine Falls From Zurich by Train

-Zurich To Schloss Laufen am Rheinfall Train
+- Train from Zurich To Schloss Laufen am Rheinfall

 There are several trains from Zurich to Schloss Laufen am Rheinfall, direct or with one stop in between, every day.
 The journey is never longer than an hour.